tur11ng/greek-companies-public-debts/README.md

-# Greek companies debts visualization
+# Greek companies public debts

-The visualization is based on the official data retrieved from [Α.Α.Δ.Ε.](https://www.aade.gr/menoy/dimosiopoiisi-ofeileton-me-hrei-ano-ton-150000eu).
+The visualization is based on the official data retrieved from [Α.Α.Δ.Ε.](https://www.aade.gr/menoy/dimosiopoiisi-ofeileton-me-hrei-ano-ton-150000eu)